Ambrose Alli University Library: Collections

 The library became fully operational in 1983, with a book stock of 36,509 volumes, being 30,818 books and 5691 government documents, and 369 journal titles.

 The library as of 2021 has a holding of more than 223,870 volumes of books, 102,099 journals, magazines, thesis/dissertations, government and special collections.
-The library operates a hybrid library system as it provides print and non-print information sources in CDs, e-books, e-journals, and 21 databases that cut across all fields of academic programmes of the institution.
+The library operates a hybrid library system as it provides print and non-print information sources in CDs, e-books, e-journals, and 21 databases that cut across all fields of academic programs of the institution.

 Services

-The library provides materials and services that support the university's academic programmes in teaching, learning, and research.
-It provides information materials to meet the needs of students (undergraduates and postgraduates),lecturers and other researchers.
+The library provides materials and services that support the university's academic programs in teaching, learning, and research.
+It provides information materials to meet the needs and satisfaction of students (undergraduates and postgraduates), lecturers, and other researchers.
+The services provided are also used as motivating factors as well as a measurement of the job satisfaction of the library staff.

-The services include but not limited to:
+The services include but are not limited to: